 You’re going to see a pattern with the way I organize.
 Here goes:

-Take everything out of every drawer, cabinet, the pantry and off the counters.
+Take everything out of every drawer, cabinet, pantry, and off the counters.

-Wipe everything down with this all purpose cleaner and only put back what you use everyday.
+Wipe everything down with my all-purpose cleaner and only put back what you use every day.

 Look at what’s left and ask yourself: “When was the last time I used this?”
 If you used it recently, keep it.
 If you can’t remember the last time you used it, put it into a box, having a box or two per room.

 After you have a box full and everything you’re keeping is put away, put the boxes into a separate room or the garage for a couple of weeks.
 More on this below.

 Why are clothes so hard to sort through?
 I get sentimental over clothes for some odd reason.
 There are articles of clothing that I haven’t worn in years, but I still have them because I feel like I will wear them one day.
 I’m not alone on this right?